045051Shalini/chat-assistant/README.md

 ## Following are few questions and responses given by the marketing expert
-- **Q1 what are most important things to keep in mind while making acampaign for Noida prople of India**
+- **Q1 what are most important things to keep in mind while making a marketing campaign for people of Noida in India**
 - **A1 When creating a campaign for Noida people of India, consider the following key factors:**

 1. **Target Audience:**